-Multimedia on the web is sound, music, videos, and animations.
+Multimedia on the web is sound, music, videos, movies, and animations.

 Multimedia comes in many different formats.
 It can be almost anything you can hear or see.

 Examples: Pictures, music, sound, videos, records, films, animations, and more.